How to Remove Burnt Food from Non-Stick Frying Pan

 If this happens and your burn your favorite pan, all is not lost.
 Here are some simple things you can do to recover your nonstick frying pan without too much hassle.
 Because even the best non-stick frypan can have burnt food stuck to it.

-After your pan has burnt, let it cool before you sprinkle plenty of baking soda on the burnt areas.
+After your pan has burnt, let it cool before you sprinkle plenty of baking soda (bicarbonate) on the burnt areas.
 Add some little water to help the baking soda sink into the burnt food stuck on your pan.
 Leave the mixture to sit for a few hours or overnight.

-After the pan has soaked overnight, scrub it using a soft scrubber or a sponge to get rid of the residue.
+After the pan has soaked overnight, scrub it using a soft scrubber or a sponge to get rid of the baking soda residue.
 It should come off effortlessly, and for any parts that are still stubborn, use some extra pressure, and the pan will be spotlessly clean within a few minutes.

 Once the pan is free off the burnt food, wash it with soap and water as you usually would.